emmajanedrews/base-template/_posts/2018-02-02-the-uncertain-state-of-our-current-market.md

 **Buyers becoming increasingly optimistic**.
 They’re still out looking for homes, due, in part, to income growth and job stability.
 Lenders are loosening their standards, and buyers are really eager to take advantage of the low mortgage rates, which recently slipped below 4%—a historic low.

 The new tax reform bill is another factor that will impact the market.
-The federal government recently passed the tax cuts and Jobs Act, which **majorly overhauled our tax code.** We’re not entirely sure how this will affect real estate as a whole, we do know that there are several changes being made that don’t positively favor home sellers.
+The federal government recently passed the tax cuts and Jobs Act, which **majorly overhauled our tax code.** We’re not entirely sure how this will affect real estate as a whole.
+We do know that there are several changes being made that don’t positively favor home sellers.

 {% include pullquote.html %}